-The section is to be used together, and refers to the Chapters, in the Guidelines for Early Infant Male Circumcision (EIMC) in Kenya and the Quality Assurance and Facility Assessment Tools for Early Infant Male Circumcision (EIMC) in Kenya.
+The section is to be used together with chapter 11, in the Guidelines for Early Infant Male Circumcision (EIMC) in Kenya and the Quality Assurance and Facility Assessment Tools for Early Infant Male Circumcision (EIMC) in Kenya

-- 1. To describe the monitoring and evaluation of programs for EIMC services. - 2.
-To explain the importance of indicators for the EIMC program. - 3.
-To demonstrate data collection and reporting of the EIMC program. - 4.
-To demonstrate how to complete client folders
+- Describe the monitoring and evaluation of programs for EIMC services. - Explain the importance of indicators for the EIMC program. - Demonstrate data collection and reporting of the EIMC program.

-DESCRIPTION: Read Chapter 11 in the Guidelines for Early Infant Male Circumcision (EIMC) in Kenya, as well as the Quality Assurance and Facility Assessment Tools for Early Infant Male Circumcision (EIMC) in Kenya.
+Description: Read Chapter 11 in the Guidelines for Early Infant Male Circumcision (EIMC) in Kenya, as well as the Quality Assurance and Facility Assessment Tools for Early Infant male Circumcision (EIMC) in Kenya.